mapswipe/mapswipe/docs/develop-android.md

 `ProductionDebug` should in practice not be used.

+## Testing

+There are 2 sets of tests setup:

+- *unit tests* using `jest`, they are very basic at the moment, but should be enriched as we go.
+Run them with `yarn test`.
+- *end-to-end tests` using [detox](https://github.com/wix/Detox).
+Run them with `yarn detoxTests`.
+They aim at reproducing the user's behaviour, like tapping on various components, and allow to check that the app responds as expected.

 ## Version numbering

 It should all be set automatically from `package.json`.
 When you need to release a new version, just run: